Workforce Development (WFD)

 Priority 1: Regional Technician Training

 The semiconductor workforce is graying, with nearly 40% over age 50 and less than 25% under 35 (SIA report May 2021).
 44% of employees do not have bachelor’s degrees, a demographic with the least geographic mobility.
-For this reason, we will partner with regional community colleges to cultivate a local technician workforce pipeline through hands-on, paid internships and professional development programs with emphasis on veterans and underrepresented groups.
+For this reason, we will partner with regional community colleges to cultivate a pathway into a local technician workforce through hands-on, paid internships and professional development programs.
 Hub funding will enable each university to expand on its own, local internship program and coordinate professional development opportunities across the Hub.
-We aim to build a supportive and inclusive community that leverages our collective resources to expand the number of candidates and the ways they can enter the semiconductor workforce.
+We aim to build a supportive and collaborative community that leverages our collective resources to expand the number of candidates and the ways they can enter the semiconductor workforce.
 We will build on existing fab internship programs and create pathways for interns to pursue further internship and professional opportunities with Hub partners.

 Priority 2: Open-Source Chip Design Course